 Use Your Mitre Saw on a Leg Stand

 Any mitre saw hugely benefits from being used on a leg stand.
-Not only do you get great stability, it allows you to work at the most comfortable height, and they’re ideal for setting your saw up in one place on-site.
+Not only do you get great stability.
+It also allows you to work at the most comfortable height.
+They’re ideal for setting your saw up in one place on-site.
 See our range of leg stands here.

 What are your thoughts on mitre saws?
 Share them with us, or ask a question in the comments section below.